BlackCat1606/sch-Conquer/README.md

 The number of points received by each player should reflect the main game logic’s point system as well as the actual intended moves of the player.
 This test ensures that the arithmetic logic used in the point system is implemented accurately as well as the legal moves made by the players.

 - **Verify correctness of multiplayer input**
 Since both players will be able to see each other’s input touch in real time on their respective android device, it is important to ensure that the board reflects the actual real time input of each player.
 This test ensures that both players moves are visible and testes for the efficiency and time lag of the board to display both players’ highlighted moves in real time.
-Efficiency testing is carried out and verified through the logs in android studio to ensure an accurate display of players moves as well as an optimised concurrency architecture in ⧸⧸⧸⧸placed.⧸⧸placed.⧸⧸Testing⧸⧸⧸⧸⧸⧸⧸⧸⧸⧸placed.⧸⧸⧸⧸placed.⧸⧸placed.⧸⧸Testing⧸⧸⧸⧸⧸⧸⧸⧸⧸⧸
+Efficiency testing is carried out and verified through the logs in android studio to ensure an accurate display of players moves as well as an optimised concurrency architecture in placed.

 ###Summary